UnityBaseJS/benchmarks/README.md

 Double click to see the sources.
 Set a breakpoint inside the `function db`, run a db method from a browser `http://localhost:888/db` and debug a method.

 ### Security
-For a testing purpose all security are disabled for a techempower endpoints, but all other endpoint is secure - see [this page for details](https://unitybase.info/api/serverNew/tutorial-security.html)
+For a testing purpose all security are disabled for a techempower endpoints, but all other endpoint are secure - see [this page for details](https://unitybase.info/api/serverNew/tutorial-security.html)

 ### Database support
 For a simplicity techempower tests executed using build-in SQLite3 database.
 But you can use PostgreSQL, Oracle or MS SQL.